openstack/governance/goals/queens/split-tempest-plugins.rst

 Completion Artifacts:

-The Winstackers team is maintaining its tempest plugin in a seperate repo:
+The Winstackers team is maintaining its tempest plugin in a separate repo:

 http://git.openstack.org/cgit/openstack/oswin-tempest-plugin